-In September, 1990, it was agreed between the Tamil parties and the Muslim parties that there shall be one provincial council and two ethnic councils of devolution with equal powers for the Northern and Eastern Provinces.
+In September, 1990, it was agreed between the Tamil parties and the Muslim parties that there shall be one provincial council and two ethnic councils of devolution with equal powers.
 It was categorically decided that the Muslim ethnic council should in no way be inferior to the Tamil ethnic council.
 It was also agreed that the Provincial Council should be a bicameral legislature with the second chamber having balanced representation for the minorities in the region.

 But the Tamil parties have now taken up the position of not agreeing to create a separate unit of devolution for the Muslims in the Northern and Eastern provinces.
 They have also taken up the position that the 18% Muslims of the Northern and Eastern province should be contended with the constitutional safeguards only.
-If that is so, we cannot understand as to why the 10% Sri Lankan Tamils living in the Northern and Eastern provinces cannot be satisfied with similar constitutional safeguards only, without demanding any share of political power through the devolution process.
+If that is so, we cannot understand as to why the 10% Sri Lankan Tamils cannot be satisfied with similar constitutional safeguards only, without demanding any share of political power through the devolution process.